THE 6 COSTLY WEB DESIGN MISTAKES COMPANIES MAKE

 6) IGNORING YOUR NORMAL BUSINESS MODEL WHEN BUILDING YOUR WEBSITE

 Design your website to display your company’s ethos and strengths.
-Remember it must consistently display your brand image and the key messages must be in line with your brand positioning.
+Remember it must consistently present your brand image and the key messages must be in line with your brand positioning.
 Your website should be a digital home for your business.
 Stick to your roots and don't be tempted to try something completely different just because you are online.

 Websites convey a lot about your brand.
 Like every other aspect of your business, they must reflect the essence of the brand image you wish to display.
 In order to make the most out of your company website, you must avoid: